riflosnake/XPanther/README.md

 ### Options:
 1. `Language` - Click on the dropdown and choose which programming language you want to be the Selenium code of finding the element
-2. `Show All` - Check it if you want all the xpaths' be shown, this is more tolerant and gives you more options, the default is more strict.
+2. `Show All` - Check it if you want all the xpaths' be shown, this is more tolerant and gives you more options.
+The default mode though is accurate, more strict and very sensitive to click placement, but might not give a xpath result due to last reason.
 --------------
 # XPanther package
 ### This package contains 2 modules, `XPanther` and `XPantherIDE`